 Self-neglect is an extreme lack of self-care.
-It is sometimes associated with hoarding and may be a result of other issues such as bereavement, loss or addiction.
-Self-neglect can be caused by mental or physical illness that has an effect on the person’s physical abilities, energy levels, attention, organisational skills, or motivation.
+It's sometimes associated with hoarding and may be a result of other issues such as bereavement, loss or addiction.
+Self-neglect can be caused by mental or physical illness that has an effect on the person’s physical abilities, energy levels, attention, organisational skills or motivation.

 Recognising signs of self-neglect